(Co-Director, Book, Music, Lyrics)

 (Book, Music, Lyrics)

-met Trey Parker at the University of Colorado, and together they made a short animated piece called The Spirit of Christmas.
+Matt Stone met Trey Parker at the University of Colorado, and together they made a short animated piece called The Spirit of Christmas.
 This launched their most recognized work, the critically acclaimed and award-winning television show, South Park.
-The animated series is in its twentieth season on Comedy Central and has won Stone five Emmy Awards and the coveted Peabody Award.
+The animated series is in its 22nd season on Comedy Central and has won Stone five Emmy Awards and the coveted Peabody Award.
 South Park: Bigger, Longer & Uncut, which Stone produced and co-wrote, earned an Oscar nomination and the New York Film Critics Circle Award for Best Animated Film.
 In addition to South Park, Stone has partnered with Parker on the low-budget Cannibal: The Musical, the superhero comedy Orgazmo, and the marionette action thriller Team America: World Police.
 Stone won three Tonys for The Book of Mormon, including Best Musical, as well as a Grammy for the Best Musical Theater Album.
 Matt Stone is originally from Littleton, Colorado.

-Currently represented on Broadway as director/choreographer of The Prom, Mean Girls (2018 Tony® nominations for Best Direction and Choreography), Disney’s Aladdin (2014 Tony,® Drama Desk & Outer Critics Circle Award nominations Best Choreography), as well as co-director and choreographer of The Book of Mormon (2011 Tony®, Drama Desk & Outer Critics Circle Awards as co-director with Trey Parker receiving the same nominations for choreography as well as an Olivier award).
-Currently represented on the West End as director and choreographer of Dreamgirls, The Book of Mormon and Aladdin.
-Other Broadway credits as director/choreographer include Tuck Everlasting, Something Rotten (2015 Tony nominee Best Director), Elf: The Musical, The Drowsy Chaperone (2006 Tony®, Drama Desk & Outer Critics Circle nominations), Monty Python’s Spamalot directed by Mike Nichols (2005 Tony®, Drama Desk & Outer Critics Circle nominations Best Choreography).
+Currently represented on Broadway as director/choreographer of The Prom, Mean Girls (2018 Tony® nominations for Best Direction and Choreography), Disney’s Aladdin (2014 Tony®, Drama Desk & Outer Critics Circle Award nominations for Best Choreography), and co-director and choreographer of The Book of Mormon (2011 Tony®, Drama Desk & Outer Critics Circle Awards for co-director and nominations in the same categories for Choreography); Olivier award winner for Best Choreography.
+Represented on the West End as director and choreographer of Dreamgirls, The Book of Mormon and Aladdin.
+Other Broadway credits as director/choreographer: Tuck Everlasting, Something Rotten (2015 Tony Nominee Best Director) Elf: The Musical; The Drowsy Chaperone (2006 Tony®, Drama Desk & Outer Critics Circle nominations); Monty Python’s Spamalot directed by Mike Nichols (2005 Tony®, Drama Desk & Outer Critics Circle nominations Best Choreography).
 Additional New York credits for City Center Encores! – the highly acclaimed productions of Most Happy Fella, Anyone Can Whistle and Follies (direction/choreography).